Guru Amar Das: Family background and birth

 Amar Das was born to mother Bakht Kaur (also known as Sullakhani, Lakhmi Devi, or Rup Kaur (Note: Harish C. Jain believes attributing the names of 'Sullakhani' and 'Lakhmi Devi' as his mother's names is an error.)) and father Tej Bhan Bhalla on 5 May 1479 in Basarke village in what is now called Amritsar district of Punjab (India).
 (Note: Some sources state 1509 as his year of birth.)
 His grandfather was Hari Das.
 His family belonged to the Bhalla gotra (clan) of the Khatri tribe.
 Amar Das was the eldest child out of four sons.
 Amar Das worked as both an agriculturalist and a trader.

 Birth year

-Whilst the most commonly accepted and recorded date for Guru Amar Das' birth year is 1479, many sources give a much later date of 1509.
+Whilst the most commonly accepted and recorded date for Guru Amar Das's birth year is 1479, many sources give a much later date of 1509.

 Some sources that affirm the 1479 year of birth for the guru are: Ganda Singh's Makhaz-i-Twarikh-i-Sikhan, Karam Singh's Gurpurab Nirnay, Kahn Singh Nabha's Mahan Kosh, Max Arthur MaCauliffe's The Sikh Religion, and Giani Gian Singh's Panth Prakash and Twarikh Guru Khalsa.

 Sources that give a later year of 1509 as the birth year for the guru are: Joseph Davey Cunningham's History of the Sikhs and Kesar Singh Chibber's Bansavalinama.

 Kavi Santokh Singh in the Suraj Prakash gives an even earlier year of birth of 1469, coinciding with Guru Nanak's.